mmoessler/illustration-statistical-concepts/README.md

     * Additional assets, e.g.,:
         * `.png` file with a logo for the header of the `.html` file
         * ...

+### Goal - Why?

+The understanding of the sampling properties of estimators is one of the most important concepts of statistical inference, i.e, of learning from data about a (population) model of interest.

+A popular approach to analyze and understand the sampling properties of estimators under different set-ups (DGPs) is through simulation studies.
+The results of the simulation studies can be reported using tables or illustrations, e.g., histograms.

+To understand the sampling properties it is useful to illustrate the sampling properties interactively, i.e, the student can change the DGP, e.g. increase the sample size" and can immediately observe the effects on the sampling distribution.

 ## DGPs and Estimators

 ### Bernoulli distribution and sample average